ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 1\.
 In the left panel, go to **Commerce** -> **Shipping methods**.

 2\.
-Find the shipping method that you want to delete by using the search field and filters.
+Find the shipping method that you want to delete using the search field and filters.

 3\.
 Select a box next to its name and click **Delete**.